shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 from a second student, and an 8 from a third student, the Ideas criterion's score is 8.

 A student's final score for a peer assessment is the sum of the median scores for each individual criterion.

-For example, a response may receive the following scores from peer assessors:
+For example, a response may receive the following scores from peer assessors.

 .. list-table::
    :widths: 25 10 10 10 10